 You can set API values during creation or later by going to the Settings tab.

-Setting Value Description OpenAPI specification https://conferenceapi.chinacloudsites.cn?format=json Specifies the backend service implementing the API.
-API Management forwards requests to this address.
+Setting Value Description OpenAPI specification https://conferenceapi.chinacloudsites.cn?format=json Specifies the backend service implementing the API and the operations that the API supports.

 The backend service URL appears later as the Web service URL on the API's Settings page.

 After import, you can add, edit, rename, or delete operations in the specification.